Markusme2/Chimera_Bot/README.md

 ⚠️ The bot is not live yet the link to add the bot to discord will be posted in here once it is live 24/7

-🤠 Requests for added features will be considered if you reach out to me, reach out with suggestions 🤙
+🤠 Requests for added features will be considered, reach out with suggestions 🤙

 DISCLAIMER : This list of functinality is extremely fluid and is constantly changing.
 ALL gifs are handled via the tenor api and are directly from that database